TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Preprocessing/Functions/README.txt

 % 4: PreprocessingSteps: string array with names of preprocessing steps
 % captured in the gui.
 The are computed in the order specified in the
 % array.
 Options: % Preprocessing ethod to apply.
 Either "Filter" OR "Downsample" OR "Normalize" OR "GrandAverage" OR "ChannelDeletion" OR "CutStart" OR "CutEnd"
-% 5: current iteration of preprocessing steps execute, as double (index of PreprocessingSteps currently executed)
+% 5: PPSteps: current iteration of preprocessing steps execute, as double (index of PreprocessingSteps currently executed)

 % NOTE: If Kilosort spike data extracted: Spike data gets deleted.
 It could
 % be modified accordingly, but would then differ in time from the file